Vulnerability Assessment Services

 2. Vulnerability Assessment Report Findings Review

-We schedule an online WebEx session with you where we walk through the report with your team and answer any questions about the findings, our methods, or the steps required for remediation.
+We schedule an online session with you where we walk through the report with your team and answer any questions about the findings, our methods, or the steps required for remediation.
 Many competitors deliver a confusing lengthy report at the end of the assessment for you to decipher.
 Our vulnerability assessment report review adds tremendous value because we can clarify findings and remediation steps.

 3. Discounted Rerun Option